ChenNima/static-blog/src/resume/Resum-en.md

 SAP Jam Collaboration(a.k.a Jam) is a collaboration tool based on `Ruby on Rails` as backend and `React`，`BackboneJS` as frontend.
 Lead the DevOps team evolving the architecture.
 Including introducing `Consul` which works with `HAproxy` we have to implement dynamic service registration/discovering and `Service Mesh`; introducing `Fluentd` and `Prometheus` for refactoring original logging system and monitoring system.
 Implemented micro service architecture similar with Kubernetes in legacy data centers which do not have the infrastructure for Kubernetes.

-Work with intrernational teams.
+Work with international teams.
 Achieved around-the-clock support of DevOps topics across multiple timezone.
 ### DevOps/SAP Jam Collaboration （ 2019.3 ~ 2020.3 ）
 My major job is migrating the whole project to `Kubernetes` and deploy on AWS after joining the DevOps Team.
 What I have done including programming `Terraform` for managing infrastructure; Splitting and decoupling micro services into individual `Helm` Charts and deploying them separately; Utilizing `ArgoCD` for implementing `GitOps` workflow; Deploying `Istio` service mesh and implementing canary deployment, traffic monitoring and etc.
 #### Project Flota